Using Game Design to Inform a Plastics Treaty: Fostering Collaboration between Science, Machine Learning, and

 \subsection{Design for multi-variate evaluation}

-The subtle Hayashida sequence considers how to design policies but evaluating their effects can span up to 90 views in the details tab.
-To balance rich functionality with simplicity, the software's design learns from video games' separation of play into short term ``primary loops'' of moment to moment actions and ``secondary loops'' of longer term objectives (Brown, n.d.).
+While this introductory sequence considers how first impressions with the tool may avoid a feeling of complexity, evaluating effects of user-designed policy packages can span up to 90 views in the details tab.
+To balance rich functionality with simplicity, our treaty support software's design draws inspiration from video games' separation of play: